 - European legislation requires third-level institutions to offer a Diploma Supplement.
 The Diploma Supplement may be produced according to a template jointly developed by the European Commission, the Council of Europe and UNESCO (which UCD has adopted).
-It has eight sections identifying the holder of the qualification; the qualification, its level and function; the contents and results gained; certification of the supplement; details of the national higher education system plus any additional information.
-The purpose of the Diploma Supplement is to complement the degree award parchment by providing more detailed information about the student and their programme of study, including the full list of all modules taken and their grades/marks, and the level of the programme (on the National Framework of Qualifications). - In December 2013, the Irish Higher Education Authority (HEA) announced that UCD had been awarded the Diploma Supplement (DS) Label by the EU.
+It has eight sections identifying the holder of the qualification; the qualification, its level and function; the contents and results gained; certification of the supplement; details of the national higher education system plus any additional information.1 The purpose of the Diploma Supplement is to complement the degree award parchment by providing more detailed information about the student and their programme of study, including the full list of all modules taken and their grades/marks2, and the level of the programme (on the National Framework of Qualifications). - In December 2013, the Irish Higher Education Authority (HEA) announced that UCD had been awarded the Diploma Supplement (DS) Label by the EU.
 The DS Label is awarded to European higher education institutions that show excellence in the production and promotion of this valuable document.
 UCD is the first Irish University to win the DS Label award.
-This formal recognition by the EU of the UCD Diploma Supplement is extremely valuable insofar as it
+This formal recognition by the EU of the UCD Diploma Supplement is extremely valuable insofar as it helps to facilitate negotiation with collaborating partners in relation to the production of Diploma Supplements for students on collaborative programmes.

-&lt;sup>1Further information about the Diploma Supplement may be obtained at http://ec.europa.eu/education/tools/diploma-supplement\en.htm.
-For more information about how modules from other institutions are included see Information Sheet - Assessment (modules).
+1Further information about the Diploma Supplement may be obtained at https://education.ec.europa.eu/education-levels/higher-education/inclusive-and-connected-higher-education/diploma-supplement.

+2For more information about how modules from other institutions are included see Information Sheet - Assessment (modules).